jonathan34c/SwissCheese/README.md

 </details>
 <details>
 <summary>Show me how it's done</summary>
  <li>There are 2 ways to do this.
-You can write a seperated "attacker" application or simulate the attack by ADB. </li>
+You can write a separated "attacker" application or simulate the attack by ADB. </li>
  <li>Fire up the adb </li>
 <li>enter <code>./adb shell am start -d "http://www.swisscheese.com/swiss?t=hi\&c=YourHacked" </code> to send the intent</li>
-  <li>by looling at the url you can see that you can enter the malicious code by changing the <code>c=XXX</code> part</li>
+  <li>by looking at the url you can see that you can enter the malicious code by changing the <code>c=XXX</code> part</li>
 </details>